Treatment options for an anxious, suicidal patient with a history of Lyme disease

 Clinical Perspective

-This case illustrates the complexity of Lyme disease psychiatric symptoms and the need for a multidisciplinary approach.
+This case highlights the importance of a multidisciplinary approach.

-Patients with psychiatric symptoms and a history of Lyme disease should be evaluated for persistent infection and coinfections, alongside appropriate psychiatric care.
+Patients with psychiatric symptoms and a history of Lyme disease may benefit from evaluation for persistent infection and co-infections, alongside appropriate psychiatric care.

 References